philtoms/dom-circuit/README.md

 A little state machine for Javascript applications that live on the DOM.

-`dom-circuit` is small utility function that weaves selected DOM elements into a state machine.
+`dom-circuit` is small utility function that weaves selected DOM elements into a declarative state machine that organizes complex application logic into predictable signal states.

 The state machine acts like a live circuit where elements feed input signals that drive state change through reducers into output signals.
 Output signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.